We’re All Actors And We Don’t Even Know It

 The Presentation of Self in Everyday Life, p.
 10

 This is self-deception at its finest and it explains why we struggle to notice it within ourselves, despite our best efforts.
-More importantly, I think it teaches us an important lesson about society:
+More importantly, I think it teaches us an important lesson about society, particularly our measure for authenticity in a world built on appearances:

 Whether or not someone is in fact genuine or dishonest, or somewhere in between, becomes irrelevant when a majority is convinced of the sincerity of the performance.